 3. Sub the blueberries for chocolate chips!
 Like I need to explain why this is an awesome idea.
 Pffffttttt

-4. Make them with peanut butter.
+4. Make these blueberry zucchini muffins with peanut butter.
 No almond butter on hand or just not a fan?
-Switch it out with a natural peanut butter!
+Then switch it out with a natural peanut butter!

 - One-Bowl Sweet Potato Peanut Butter Muffins

 - Nut-Free Paleo Chocolate Butternut Squash Muffins

 Loving the blueberry zucchini muffins and hungry for more?

 Almond Butter Blueberry Zucchini Muffins

 - 1 cup almond butter creamy (add 1/4 tsp of salt to the recipe if using unsalted almond butter)

 - 1/4 cup honey or maple syrup

 - 3 eggs